 We currently have two microinsurance flagship products receiving high patronage among the informal sector workers.

 “Anidaso” is a local Akan word in Ghana which means “hope”.
-The objective of Anidaso is to offer potential policyholders a low cost life insurance product concept and to help overcome the market blockages hindering clients from accessing insurance products.
+The GLICO Anidaso Plan has been designed to offer potential informal sector policyholders and their families a low cost life insurance and thus provide them unhindered access to insurance products.

-GLICO Anidaso Insurance Policy is a pure term insurance plan designed to provide payment of a lump sum at the end of the policy period.
-The unique feature of this product is that it can be taken out as a stand-alone policy or taken together with a savings benefit.
-The policy can also be extended to cover the principal life insured’s immediate dependants, that is, spouse and children below 18 years or above if in full time education.
+The GLICO Anidaso Plan is a pure term insurance plan that provides lump sum payment upon the occurrence of an assured event.
+One unique feature of this product is that it can be purchased as a stand-alone policy or together with a savings product.
+The Plan can also be extended to cover the principal life insured’s immediate dependants, that is, spouse and children below eighteen years.

-The minimum daily contribution is GHC 10.00 and is available for individuals 18 years and above.
+The minimum daily contribution is GHC10.00 and is available for individuals eighteen years and above.

-“Edwa Nkosuo” is a local Akan word which translates to mean “Business Progression”.
+“Edwa Nkosoↄ” is also a local Akan phrase which translates to “Business Progression”.

-The policy runs for a period of one (1) year and is renewed annually.
-Contributions/premiums are paid on a daily bases through a structured daily collection process at respective market places.
-The minimum contribution a policy maker can make is GHC 5.00.
+The Plan runs for a period of one year and is renewed annually.
+Contributions/premiums are paid on a daily bases, mainly electronically through mobile money, by customers from any part of the country.